Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 You may click "Confirm" to add the command to your plan, or click "Cancel" to cancel the command from your plan.
-Under the default settings, a newly-created command will be "Confirm" automatically, unless it is a special command such as " DummyCommand", "CannotSendCommand", or "ExecuteWarningCommand".
+Under the default settings, a newly-created command will be "Confirm" automatically, unless it is a special command such as
+"DummyCommand", "CannotSendCommand", or "ExecuteWarningCommand".

-You can view your previous (or next, if any) confirmed commands by clicking the arrow, and you can " Cancel" your confirmed commands.
+You can view your previous (or next, if any) confirmed commands by clicking the arrow, and you can "Cancel" your confirmed commands.

 ## Load saved games